analogdevicesinc/ARM-DSP/README.md

 Some of the example projects are dependant on a newer version of the CMSIS library than what is included in our toolchain, so pre-compiled binaries are included in this repo and the makefiles for the projects that need it are linked with a path relative to the project.
 So if the Bayes, FFT, or SVM projects are copied to a workspace outside of the repo, the CMSIS directory must be copied to into the same workspace.

 Debug launch configurations are included in each project, and should appear in the "Favorites" menu in Eclipse.
+These projects should be built from within our Eclipse environment as well.

 # Notes
 - ** The filepath to the project directory must not contain spaces **